What Are the Chances of Getting Pregnant at 44?

 The one big barrier to getting pregnant at 44 is said to be egg quality.
 It is well documented that egg quality declines with age (you only need to compare the statistics between someone who has done IVF in their 40s and someone who has done it in their 20s to see the difference in the number and quality of eggs produced) and for this reason it is important to do as much as we can to improve egg quality.

-There have been some studies done on various supplements that may help to improve egg quality (see this article for more information) so if you are just starting on your journey it is may be worth trying some of these supplements to do the best that you can for your chances.
+There have been some studies done on various supplements that may help to improve egg quality, so if you are just starting on your journey it is may be worth trying some of these supplements to do the best that you can for your chances.
 I personally used all of these supplements!

 Risk of Miscarriage

-It can't be denied that at the age of 44, even if you manage to get pregnant, there is a high risk of miscarriage than there is for younger ladies.
+It can't be denied that at the age of 44, even if you manage to get pregnant, there is a higher risk of miscarriage than there is for younger ladies.
 Unfortunately my own pregnancy at 44 ended in a blighted ovum miscarriage.
 Of course you may be lucky and hit that good egg the first time, but it might be worth bearing this in mind although obviously you shouldn't let this stop you trying.